 This is a special kind of place.
 Without the frills and facade, we are a down to earth, budget camping and accommodation facility, surrounded by picturesque views.
 We offer tidy grounds, large open spaces and genuine peace and quiet.
 There is a large camp kitchen. and a dining room area used for groups and guests.
 Hot showers and toilets in separate amenity block.
 We have a coin operated washing machine at $4 a load and undercover lines.

 Homerule is adopting more eco conscious and using more environmentally friendly products and services.
 We see the overall benefits of becoming a greener business, to reflect the belief that it is an investment to honour the balance of such unique areas.
 Everything must be done in business and as individuals to ensure it is the property is environmentally sustainable for the long term.

-With a gorgeous freshwater creek wrapping around the site, there a many places to take a swim.
+With a gorgeous freshwater creek wrapping around the site, there are many places to take a swim.
 Croc free and crystal clear, the creek is an all year round feature.
 The dams are great for kayaking or canoeing and the waterfalls offer a cooling place to dip after the big walk as well.
 Spoiled for choice the swimming couldn't be better here.

 Being a remote location, we ask you to be conscious of your Waste.
 Rubbish is a difficulty to manage.
 We ask that our visitors take rubbish with them and refrain from leaving food scraps in the bush. (it encourages feral animals) Please properly bury food scraps if you must.